edvanburen/cellSTAAR/README.md

 -   **data_obj**: Data frame of all results from the <code>run_cellSTAAR</code>function.
 By controlling the <code>grouping_vars</code>parameter, multiple phenotypes, cell types, linking types, and genes can be input simultaneously.
 -   **grouping_vars**: Set of variables that uniquely identify a row in <code>data_obj</code>, other than "link_type".
 -   **use_conditional_p_if_exist** Should the function compute the cellSTAAR omnibus p-value using conditional p-values when they exist?
 Defaults to <code>FALSE</code>.

+# Computational Guidelines
+We have several recommendations related to computational resources in using cellSTAAR for association analyses:

+-   The <code>run_cellSTAAR</code> function supports parallelization, and allows users to specify the number of computing cores to use for larger variant sets (with 500 or more variants, via the <code>ncores_large</code>) separately from the overall number of computing cores to use (via <code>ncores_small</code> parameter).
+This is especially useful because, as with many computations using <code>R</code>, memory requirements do not scale linearly as the number of variants (or the number of individuals) increase.
+Total memory available can quickly become exhausted when using multiple cores to test large variant sets.
+When we used parallelized analyses in our UK Biobank analyses, we set <code>ncores_small</code> to be 6 and <code>ncores_large</code> to be 2 after requesting a session which had a maximum of 8 computing cores and 64 GB of memory available.
+-   If users would like to analyze multiple cell types using the <code>run_cellSTAAR</code> function, it is optimal to run all cell types at once.
+This is because much of the computation time involves accessing the .gds file to recover genotype and annotation information, and the <code>run_cellSTAAR</code> function is designed such that these operations are shared over multiple cell types.
+In our analyses, we jointly analyzed all 19 cell types to minimize the overall computational burden.
+-   If it is infeasible or undesireable for a user to parallelize code, either because of computational availability or system priority (such as on a shared computing cluster), the <code>run_cellSTAAR</code> function automatically supports splitting chromosomes into multiple jobs via the <code>chr.id</code> parameter, which can be set to split the genes of each chromosome into a number of jobs given by the <code>n_splits</code> parameter.
+-   If a user is frequently running out of memory, running cell types individually in the <code>run_cellSTAAR</code> function will reduce memory, at the expense of an overall increase in computation time.

 # Examples